Jones & Cleary Roofing is committed to green and sustainable roofing practices

 - A structural survey to guarantee that the roof can support the weight

 - Water access for the green space (while these plants are typically more drought resistant, no plant is drought proof and will require watering when rain levels are low)

-Other sustainable roofing systems installed by Jones & Cleary include:
+Another sustainable roofing system installed by Jones & Cleary is:

 We also specialize in “cool roofing”, or true white membrane applications.
-A cool roof is obtained by adding insulation to the roof and then installing a true white roofing membrane.
-This is particularly important here in the Chicagoland area with the implementation of new roofing codes by the city of Chicago which state that:
+A cool roof is obtained by adding insulation to the roof and them installing a true white roofing membrane.
+This is particularly important in the Chicagoland area with the implementation of new roofing codes by the City of Chicago which state: